Fsoft-AIC/Neural-Collapse-in-Deep-Linear-Networks/README.md

+# Neural Collapse in Deep Linear Networks:
+From Balanced to Imbalanced Data

+This is the code for the [paper](https://arxiv.org/abs/2301.00437) "Neural Collapse in Deep Linear Networks:
+From Balanced to Imbalanced Data".

+International Conference on Machine Learning (ICML), 2023

 ***Balanced data***\
 Multilayer perceptron experiment\
 args: --depth_linear in [1, 3, 6, 9]; --width in [512, 1028, 2048]; --no-bias for bias-free (leave empty for last-layer bias )